Saitco/HumorGraficaP/README.md

 ## License

-EXTClass is available under the MIT license.
+HumorGraficaP is available under the MIT license.
 See the [LICENSE](https://github.com/Saitco/HumorGraficaP/blob/master/LICENSE) file for more info.

 <!-- Links -->